 The Falco has a built-in flow measurement system that governs the pump flow rate.
-To establish an accurate flow rate, the pump will briefly stop every 30 seconds so that the flow measurement system can establish an accurate baseline, this is called the flow measurement cycle.
+In order to establish an accurate flow rate, the pump will briefly stop every 30 seconds so that the flow measurement system can establish an accurate baseline, this is called the flow measurement cycle.